aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 7 Create a Virtual WAN by using Azure Portal.md

 ## Review

-In this Lab, you have Performed:
+In this lab, you have completed:

 + Creating a Virtual WAN
 + Creating a hub by using Azure Portal